‘A sustainable approach to depression: moving from words to actions’

 The organisations listed above joined forces to address this need; they agreed to produce a report aimed at providing policymakers with concrete ways to better address the full spectrum of depression and its impact on our societies.
 The report drew from the practical experiences of a variety of innovative projects addressing different aspect of depression across the EU.
 Key factors and lessons learnt were identified which can help policymakers develop and put in place concrete, relevant and sustainable policies and initiatives.

-The December event aims to:
+The December event aimed to:

 - Present the key findings of this report;